 Wondering how to spend the perfect 3 days in Austin?
 Make the most of your time in this epic city with our firsthand Austin itinerary that will make sure you don’t miss a thing.

-The home of live music, the weird and the wonderful, Austin has become one of the most loved destinations in the United States.
+The home of live music, the weird and the wonderful, Austin has become one of the most loved destinations in the United States and home to some of the best things to do in Texas.

 It’s a city of barbecue brisket, six string guitars, hot springs, street art and millions, yes millions, of bats.
 We will get to that last bit later, but as you can see, Austin has it all.